 firebase appdistribution:distribute test.ipa \ --app 1:1234567890:ios:0a1b2c3d4e5f67890 \ --release-notes "Bug fixes and improvements" --testers-file testers.txt

-When testers accept an invitation to test a build not signed with an Enterprise profile, they are asked for permission to share their device's UDID with you.
-If they agree, App Distribution collects the UDID from the device and notifies you by email of the newly-shared UDID.
+When testers accept an invitation to test a build not signed with an Enterprise profile, they are asked for permission to share their device's identifier with you.
+If they agree, App Distribution collects the UDID from the device and notifies you of the UDID by email.

-When you receive one of these emails, update your provisioning profile wth the UDID and distribute a new build to your testers by following these steps:
+When you receive one of these emails, update your provisioning profile with the UDID and distribute a new build to your testers by following these steps:

-- Add the registered device to your provisioning profile on the iOS Provisioning Profiles page.
+- Add the registered devices to your provisioning profile.

 - Download the provisioning profile and use it to rebuild your app.
 If you are rebuilding only to update the registered devices, don't update the build number or version.